 TOUR COST INCLUDES

-Twin sharing accommodation at hotels mentioned above with private facilities Home stays, Guest houses and Yurt with basic sharing facilities
+• Twin sharing accommodation at hotel mentioned above with private facilities basic facilities at camps.

-Fully escorted by an experienced local English speaking guides in each country
+• Fully escorted by our English speaking local guides in each countries

 TOUR COST EXCLUDES

 • Expenses in hotels such as laundry, telephone and room service, etc.